 We were sort of above the treeline now, which meant there was fresh air to breathe and views to see.
 The trail slipped through meadow after meadow that clung to a wide shelf on top of one cliff and at the base of another.
 I finally felt like I was in mountains again after a few days of valley walking.

-A cute campsite appeared right where we needed it at the bottom, buried in dense greenery.
+A cute campsite buried in dense greenery appeared right where we needed it to at the bottom.
 A pack explosion, set up the tent, eat a lot, then sleep.